sano-jin/dlisp/README.md

 # DLisp
 _Experimental_

-A pure functional language consists with atoms and *Difference List*.
+A pure functional language consists of atoms and *Difference List*.
 - Do not be confused with an implementation of a Lisp dialect *written in D* (This is written in OCaml).
 - [Documentation](docs/dlisp.org).